lilleman ba4503b4d1

 nav: [{ href: "/things", icon: "i-cal", id: "things:list", label: "Things", permission: "things:read" }],

-// Permission tokens this plugin introduces.
-Optional — see Nav & permissions.
+// Permissions this plugin gates on.
+Optional — see Nav & permission gates.

 permissions: [